spetlr-org/spetlr-org.github.io/README.md

 ### Why should you use the SPETLR OETL framework?

 * Modular ETL concept for building complex flows
-* Reusability of modules: In stead of writing the same pyspark code again and again, - build it as an SPETLR ETL module that can be reused across multiple ETL workflows.
+* Reusability of modules: Instead of writing the same pyspark code again and again, build it as an SPETLR ETL module that can be reused across multiple ETL workflows.
 * Unit testing: Each extractor, transformer, and loader can be unit-tested individually.
 * Integration testing: The modular design makes it possible to perform integration tests on various combinations of the ETL modules.
 Use the SPETLR table abstraction to enable debug tables for testing -  [see previous section](#core-feature-table-abstraction).